thachck/tube.vim/README.md

    character @ as one of the arguments.           quotes.
 Also, you do not have to bother about Doing so we pass the selection right           escaping yourself the string since it's done into the function as a normal argument         automatically for you.
-Note however that all argument (note the quotes).
-This might         arguments are passed to the function as strings. be useful if you need to perform some kind of formatting on the selection before sending it to the terminal
+Note however that all (note the quotes).
+This might be useful        arguments are passed to the function as strings. if you need to perform some kind of formatting on the selection before sending it to the terminal.
 ```

 ### Aliasing